Polypedates otilophus: Description

 Males measure up to 80 mm and females up to 100 mm in snout–vent length.
 The body is robust and dorsally lemon yellow in color, with many thin, black stripes; also the thighs have many black bars.
 The tympanum is conspicuous, with a serrated bony crest above it (the "ear").
 Fingertips are expanded into large discs; those on the toes are smaller.
 The fingers have only rudimentary webbing whereas the toes are moderately webbed.
 The tadpoles are yellowish green above and white below, acquiring the stripes seen in adults well before metamorphosis.
 The largest tadpoles are 60 mm in total length.

-A specimen from Kubah National Park, Sarawak.